mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 #### Return Type (deleteMany)

-A JSON object containing the number of records that were deleted.
+A JSON object containing the number of REST Documents that were deleted.

 #### Reference (deleteMany)